 Albany County Land Bank

 One of the most active land banks in the country by transaction count.
-Over a thousand listed parcels — lots from a few hundred dollars, houses typically $1,500–$30,000 — with side-lot pricing for neighbors and steady owner-occupant programming.
+Over 1,200 listed parcels — lots from $100 (median around $600), houses typically $10,000–$30,000 — with side-lot pricing for neighbors and steady owner-occupant programming.

-Buffalo (BENLIC), Rochester, Newburgh, Broome County (Binghamton), and the rest publish smaller or less frequently updated lists — every New York land bank is profiled in the national directory with a link to its official site, and we add live tracking as their inventory becomes publicly trackable.
+Rochester, Newburgh, Broome County (Binghamton), and the rest publish smaller or less frequently updated lists — every New York land bank is profiled in the national directory with a link to its official site, and we add live tracking as their inventory becomes publicly trackable.

 What's listed right now